hikeventures/hikeventures.github.io/_posts/performance/2014-03-03-best-rain-pants.markdown

 # URL: http://www.hikeventures.com/best-rain-pants/
 ---

 Here is my <a href="#table">selection</a> of the best rain pants for 2018.

 Planning to go hiking, backpacking or any other backcountry adventure?

 Then you should consider packing lightweight rain pants and a <a href="http://www.hikeventures.com/best-rain-jackets/">rain jacket</a> into your backpack.

-Also, have a look at our [FAQ on rain pants](#faq-on-rain-pants).

 <amp-img src="https://c2.staticflickr.com/8/7206/13685518345_b56a9a77d8_b.jpg" width="992" height="662" alt="Best Rain Pants 2018" layout="responsive"></amp-img>
 <br>